Water Rescue for the First Responder Course

 Study for the Water Rescue for the First Responder Course

-To begin the Water Rescue for the First Responder Course, register and pay the $50.00 course fee.
-After you register and pay, you’ll begin to prepare for the Final Exam by studying the course material.
+To begin the Water Rescue for the First Responder Course, register and pay the $40.00 course fee and the $10.00 state fee.
+After you register and pay, you'll begin to prepare for the Final Exam by studying the course material.

 Take the Water Rescue for the First Responder Final Exam